halkyonio/hal/README.md

     hello-world
 ```

-###2 Deploy the Component
+### 2 Deploy the Component

 A component represents a micro-service, i.e. part of an application to be deployed.
 The Component custom resource provides a simpler to fathom abstraction over what's actually required at the Kubernetes level to deploy and optionally expose the micro-service outside of the cluster.
-In fact, when a component is deployed to a [Halkyon](https://github.com/halkyonio)-enabled cluster, the [Halkyon operator](https://github.com/halkyonio/operator) will create these OpenShift/Kubernetes resources.
+In fact, when a component is deployed to a [Halkyon](https://github.com/halkyonio)-enabled cluster, the [Halkyon operator](https://github.com/halkyonio/operator) will create these OpenShift/Kubernetes resources such as `Deployment`, `Service`, `PersistentVolumeClaim`, `Ingress` or `Route` on OpenShift if the component is exposed.

 `hal component push -c hello-world`